- SMP Forms

 Psychology majors who started at SMCM in Fall 2018 (catalog year 2018-2019) and afterwards are required to do an SMP.
 They can choose to complete an SMP in psychology, another major discipline, or a cross-disciplinary study area.
-If one is planning to complete an SMP outside of psychology, they must notify the academic program coordinator, Angie Draheim, on or before March 1 in the second semester of the junior year.
+If one is planning to complete an SMP outside of psychology, they must notify the academic program coordinator, Angie Draheim, by the end of the 6th week in the second semester of the junior year.
 If you choose to go this route, you will need to follow the policies established by those departments to declare your interest and/or solicit a mentor in the field you have chosen.

-Psychology majors who started at SMCM before Fall 2018 (cataog years prior to and including 2017-2018) not required to do an SMP but rather can choose do the Alternative Capstone Experience instead.
+Psychology majors who started at SMCM before Fall 2018 (catalog years prior to and including 2017-2018) not required to do an SMP but rather can choose do the Alternative Capstone Experience instead.

 Students usually work on their SMP throughout their senior year; in certain circumstances, however, one may choose to begin the project in the junior year, and finish it a term before graduation.

 First year students and sophomores: